seanturner/draft-turner-ccmib/draft-turner-ccmib.md

             The relationship between this object and
             cCDMLDeliveryRequest is detailed in the following table.
-The table indicates values of cCDMLDeliveryRequest that are allowed depending on the current value of this object.
+The table indicates values of cCDMLDeliveryRequest that are allowed (to be set) depending on the current value of this object.
+Example: for a given entry, if the cCDMLDeliveryStatus indicates 'inProgress', setting
+            cCDMLDeliveryRequest to 'readForDownload' or
+            'downloadAndParse' would result in an error.
+Specifically, as described cCDMLDeliveryRequest description, an
+            inconsistentValue error is returned.

  cCDMLDeliveryRequest!                 cCDMLDeliveryStatus